CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 </p>

 <span class="description">
-When a user has navigated to the [Custom Rule builder](https://asana.com/guide/help/premium/rules#gl-create-rule) UI and selected a Rule Action (either through the sidebar or via a Rule Preset), Asana will make a request to the app to get the configuration form definition for the chosen Rule Action.
-This will initiate the flow to configure a new Rule Action or edit the configuration of an existing Rule Action.
-This is the endpoint and schema for updating Rule Actions; app triggers (V2) will be analogous. <br> <br> <a href="../images/ac-rule-metadata.png">
+When a user has navigated to the [custom rule builder](https://asana.com/guide/help/premium/rules#gl-create-rule) UI and selected a rule action (either through the sidebar or via a rule preset), Asana will make a request to the app to get the configuration form definition for the chosen rule action.
+This will initiate the flow to configure a new rule action or edit the configuration of an existing rule action.
+This is the endpoint and schema for updating rule actions; app triggers (V2) will be analogous. <br> <br> <a href="../images/ac-rule-metadata.png">
   <img src="../images/ac-rule-metadata.png" alt="App components rule metadata request flow"/>
 </a>
 </span>